-See below what to consider when creating the according data feeds.
+See below what to consider when creating the respective data feeds.

-We provide the following possibilities to ingest analytics data:
+We provide the following methods of ingesting analytics data:

 Google Analytics API Access¶

-If possible, we prefer API access to your Google Analytics site-search analytics view.
-To do so, please grant access to the following two accounts:
+API access to Google Analytics site-search analytics view is preferred.
+To do so, please grant access with at least the ‘Viewer’ role to the following two accounts:

-Please contact us afterwards and let us know about the granted access, so we can set up an appropriate process on our end.
+Once done, please contact us so that we can set up the data-ingestion process on our end.

 Analytics File Export¶